thiippal/gem-tools/README.md

-This repository contains tools for multimodal analysis, ie. for studying how language and images work together.
+This repository contains tools for multimodal research, that is, for studying how multiple modes of communication work together in page-based documents.

-The tools are written in Python and take advantage of the OpenCV computer vision library.
+The tools are written in Python and provided as IPython notebooks.
+Additional documentation will be made available as the tools are finalized.